What is the Best Form of Therapy in Phobia Treatment?

 Hypnotherapy Exposure Therapy Anxiety Cycle

 If you know anything about dog training, it’s very similar to encouraging positive reinforcement by producing a treat or affection after good behaviour.
-However, if you wrongfully reward your amygdala for helping you avoid your fear, it will become worse!
+However, if you wrongfully reward your amygdala with the temporary relief of avoidance, it will become worse!

 As we’ve said, to overcome fear, it is essential to break this avoidance cycle.
 Continuing to live in the avoidance cycle means that your primitive survival instinct is in control, and making choices for you.
 These choices, made from fear, are usually limiting, irrational, and so often isolating.
 When your survival instinct is calling the shots, your life cannot grow and thrive, due to you being in a perpetual state of anxiety.